Nikithamboks25/HTML-CSS/README.md

   **COMMON TYPE OF FONTS**
   <li>Serif: Have small lines at the end of the letters called serifs.
 They were used for print materials with long text blocks in the past.
 They helped with connecting letters that seemed to never align when printed, making the text easier to read</li>
   <li>Sans Serif: Have a more modern appearance than serifs.
 Used for extended text because they look clean and easy to read</li>
-  <li>Common Fontt Stack: is Arial, Helvetica, sans serif.
+  <li>Common Font Stack: is Arial, Helvetica, sans serif.
 Arial is commonly available on PCs, Helvetica on Macs, and sans serif is a fallback that requests the device's default sans serif font if Arial or Helvetica are not available.</li>
 </ol>

 **Applying Type Formatting with CSS**